sio/potyarkin.com/content/posts/20171005-gist-git-projects.md

 When the script is launched without parameters, `git-projects.sh` checks the status of each repo.

-Repositories are sorted in alphabetical order by paths listed in `PROJECT_LIST`.
+Repositories are processed in alphabetical order sorted by paths listed in `PROJECT_LIST`.

 ## Examples